Treasure Hunt: API Guide

 The call has these parameters:

-is an optional parameter specifying that the
+include-finished is an optional parameter specifying that the

 reply must include all treasure hunts, including finished ones.
 This is usually not needed.